DevonSmith/DevonSmith.github.io/cs460/hw4/index.md

 </div>
 ```

-I then created the help JavaScript that would create the help box for the user.
+Then I created the help JavaScript that would create the help box for the user.
 I also added a container for the help information.

 ```js
 <div id="instructions"></div>
 <script>